elon-code/pio-git-info-serial-print/README.md

 # README #
+Version 1.3

 ### What is this repository for? ###

-* Quick summary
 The purpose of this respository is to have an Arduino script that you can add to platform IO.
 The script will create a header file that will give you these as cpp variables.
-* Version 1.2
+It uses Platform IO's python environment to run the script, so no need to install python.
+It will also automatically add the generated header file to your .gitignore file, so you don't have to worry about it being tracked by git.

 ### Summary of set up ###